yktoo/yktoo.com/content/blog/posts/0452/index.en.md

 image: "https://res.cloudinary.com/yktoo/image/upload/blog/lofwba8bki64dfhapgfk.png"
 ---

-I've finally managed to migrate off the ever-worsening *Google Photos* onto {{< a "https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/l6ccxxrfxv0mdc6iewg8" "Cloudinary" >}}, a pretty convenient and—for the time being—free cloud image hosting provider.
+I've finally managed to migrate off the ever-worsening *Google Photos* onto [Cloudinary](https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/l6ccxxrfxv0mdc6iewg8), a pretty convenient and—for the time being—free cloud image hosting provider.

 Time will tell whether it was a clever choice, but I'm positive from what I've seen so far.